fladjoe74/fishbowlpy/README.md

 ## First of all what is Fishbowlapp?

 Fishbowlapp is an anonymous network where you can post insights of your company without revealing your identity.
 It's a good platform for those who are looking into job change or want suggestions from random people.
 It is a Glassdoor initiative but now there are lots of things going on in this platform.
-You can ask for referrals, give referrals, discuss about ongoing policy changes and that too without revealing your identity.
+You can request referrals, give referrals, discuss ongoing policy changes, all without revealing your identity.
 Visit https://www.fishbowlapp.com for more info.

 ## Features